-After how long the Funeral should be arranged after death?
+After how long the Funeral Rituals should be arranged after death?

 According to Hindu last rites, the body should remain at home until cremation – this is usually within 24 hours of the death.
 But, sometimes the important people to the deceased are far away and it takes time to gather them.
 In such situations, they use freezer boxes to keep the dead body from decaying.
-It is customary for all the people from the deceased and their near ones circle to visit the deceased home to offer their respect to the deceased and sympathy to the family.
+It is customary for all the people from the deceased.
+And their near one to visit the deceased home to offer their respect to the deceased and sympathy to the family.

-This ritual should be done with utmost dignity and respect.
-No one is considered pure enough to directly touch the person who had just died.
+This ritual ends with utmost dignity and respect.
+No one has considered pure to directly touch the person who had died.

 A Hindu priest and mostly the eldest son conduct the cremation ceremony (‘Mukhagni’).

-According to Garud Puran the Mukhgani is to be given by the eldest kid of the deceased (majorly, it is to be given by the son as women are more emotional), but over time patriarchy did the thing and only male people were allowed for the Mukhagni.
-However, now people understand things, and women are also allowed to do the ritual rightfully.
+According to Garud Puran the Mukhgani has given by the eldest kid of the deceased. (majorly, it has given by the son as women are more emotional).
+But over time patriarchy did the thing and only male people allowed for the Mukhagni.
+But, now people understand things, and women are also allowed to do the ritual.

-The day after a Hindu funeral, the ashes are scattered over a sacred body of water or a place of importance to the deceased traditionally people used to go to the Ganga river(which is considered the purest form of water) for the same but now due to lack of time everyone can not follow the custom.
+The day after a Hindu funeral, the ashes are scattered over a sacred body of water or a place of importance to the deceased.
+People used to go to the Ganga river(which considers the purest form of water) for the same but now due to lack of time everyone can not follow the custom.

 What to wear to a Hindu funeral?